ncherric/Iliad-ReadtheDocs/docs/getting_started/installation.rst

 Snakemake and Snakedeploy are best installed via the `Mamba package manager <https://github.com/mamba-org/mamba>`_ (a drop-in replacement for conda).
 If you have neither Conda nor Mamba, it can be installed via `Mambaforge <https://github.com/conda-forge/miniforge#mambaforge>`_.
 For other options see `here <https://github.com/mamba-org/mamba>`_.

+You will need to add Mamba to PATH so follow their instructions_ for such.

 Given that Mamba is installed, run